madhavlab/madhavlab.github.io/_pages/projects/2021_prasar_bharti_content_retrieval.md

 The overarching goal of this project is audio-based content retrieval.
 We will develop two kinds of retrieval methods, viz., extracting text labels from audio (audio tagging) and direct audio matching (audio fingerprinting).

 ## Publications
+- Akshay Raina, Sayeedul Islam Sheikh, and Vipul Arora, "Learning Ontology Informed Representations with Constraints for Acoustic Event Detection", in IEEE ICASSP, 2024.
-- Anup Singh, Kris Demuynck, and Vipul Arora, "Simultaneously Learning Robust Audio Embeddings and balanced Hash codes for Query-by-Example", in ICASSP, 2023.
+- Anup Singh, Kris Demuynck, and Vipul Arora, "Simultaneously Learning Robust Audio Embeddings and balanced Hash codes for Query-by-Example", in IEEE ICASSP, 2023.
 - Sumit Kumar, B. Anshuman, Linus Ruettimann, Richard H.R.
-Hahnloser and Vipul Arora, "Balanced Deep CCA for Bird Vocalization Detection", IN ICASSP, 2023.
+Hahnloser and Vipul Arora, "Balanced Deep CCA for Bird Vocalization Detection", IN IEEE ICASSP, 2023.
 - Adhiraj Banerjee and Vipul Arora, "wav2tok: Deep Sequence Tokenizer for Audio Retrieval, In ICLR, 2023.
 - Anup Singh, Kris Demuynck, and Vipul Arora, "Attention-Based Audio Embeddings for Query-by-Example", In ISMIR, 2022.